UK health minister self-isolating after COVID-19 app alert | Health

-UK Health Secretary Matt Hancock began a period of self-isolation on Tuesday after he revealed he had been pinged an alert by the National Health Service (NHS) COVID-19 app overnight.
+UK Health Secretary Matt Hancock on Tuesday said he is self-isolating after being alerted by the National Health Service (NHS) COVID-19 app overnight.

 ''So you must follow these rules like I'm going to.
 I've got to work from home for the next six days, and together, by doing this, by following this, and all the other panoply of rules that we've had to put in place, we can get through this and beat this virus,'' Hancock said in a video message on Twitter.